angular/angular/aio/content/guide/glossary.md

 Injectors are created for NgModules automatically as part of the bootstrap process and are inherited through the component hierarchy.

-* An injector provides a singleton instance of a dependency, which it can inject in multiple components.
+* An injector provides a singleton instance of a dependency, and can inject this same instance in multiple components.

 * A hierarchy of injectors at the NgModule and component level can provide different instances of a dependency to their own components and child components.